3rd Grade

 Reading

-Third graders engage in six types of reading throughout the year: reading aloud, shared reading, guided reading, independent reading, literature circles, and reading conferences.
+Third graders engage in a variety of reading approaches throughout the year: reading aloud, shared reading, guided reading, independent reading, literature circles, and reading conferences.
+Students read and explore chapter books, picture books, nonfiction, and poetry, and encourage discussion.
+Children are challenged and supported as they develop fluent, expressive and analytical reading skills while gaining access to texts at and beyond their reading ability.

 Writing